 Z-Wave Alliance is responsible for certification of all Z-Wave devices, which is one of the biggest reason why Z-Wave could be superior to ZigBee.
 Thanks to these controls, you can rest assured, that every Z-Wave device will work with every Z-Wave controller - as long as they’re certified.
 At the moment of writing, there are over 700 companies with over 2600 certified products.
 With Z-Wave, when you’re shopping for a new smart device, look for a trademarked Z-Wave logo on the product.
 As long as the device is certified, you will be able to plug it into your existing network and the device will start communicating with your hub and other smart devices.

-Similarly to Z-Wave Alliance, there is a ZigBee Alliance.
+Similarly to the Z-Wave Alliance, there is a ZigBee Alliance.
 ZigBee device compatibility is not as robust due to its two-level certification - hardware and software certification.
 If you’re shopping for a new device, even though it says “ZigBee ready” it might actually not work with all your current devices because it’s only hardware certified and not software certified.
 There are still many many ZigBee devices that are compatible with each other.
 When shopping, look for ZigBee home automation certification.

 Another important thing to consider is the range of the signal.
 If you have a big house, or if you want to use devices outdoors, your hub needs to send and receive data from large distances.